 Calluses on the feet can be painful and unsightly, but these podiatrist-recommended products can help.

 There's a reason why the thick lesions usually turn up on the heels or balls of your feet: They love to form under bony pressure points on the feet.
 "They are the body’s way of forming a natural cushion against the rubbing of shoes or other bones like in the case of hammertoes," says Jackie Sutera, DPM, a New York City-based podiatrist and member of the Vionic Innovation Lab.
 "Then that cushion, or callus, can become swollen, painful, and unsightly," she adds.
 Not only can they be painful to the touch, but, if left untreated, they can also grow thicker and eventually cause the skin to break down and ulcerate, warns Dr. Petkov.

-"The best way to treat a callus would be to have it evaluated by your podiatrist who can professionally thin it down and sometimes administer an anti-inflammatory medication (oral, injectable, or topical) to reduce the pain and swelling,” adds Dr. Sutera.
-Not sure what to use in the meantime?
-Below are the five best products to use if you have calluses on your feet.
+"The best way to treat a callus would be to have it evaluated by your podiatrist who can professionally thin it down and sometimes administer an anti-inflammatory medication (oral, injectable, or topical) to reduce the pain and swelling,” advises Dr. Sutera.
+The specialist can also determine the underlying cause for the callus and treat that condition, as well, notes Dr. Petkov.